Search for long-lived particles using displaced vertices of oppositely charged leptons in 140 fb$^{-1}$ of pp collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Systematic Uncertainties

 The systematic uncertainty associated with the random track crossing background is calculated using ID tracks not identified as leptons but satisfying all other signal requirements.
 Due to computational limitations, shifted tracks retain their original set of hits in the ID tracking layers, even if the shift would result in a different expected hit pattern.
 The systematic impact from this is inherently included in the systematic uncertainty determined from comparing observed and predicted number of non-leptonic vertices.
 The DV mass and $R_{xy}$ distributions observed in data are well reproduced by the DVs created from toy events.
 The probability of randomly crossing non-leptonic tracks to form a signal DV is calculated to be $(3.07 \pm 0.09) \times 10^{-7}$.
 That probability is applied to the observed number of non-leptonic track candidate pairs in data ($4.22 \times 10^{11}$) to yield the predicted number of non-leptonic DVs in data of $143800 \pm{} 4200$.
 The observed number of non-leptonic DVs is $126210$.
-The difference between the expectation and observation is combined in quadrature with the statistical uncertainty to yield a systematic uncertainty of 15\%.
+The difference between the expectation and observation is combined in quadrature with the statistical uncertainty to yield a systematic uncertainty of 14\%.

-The systematic uncertainty assigned to the cosmic background is determined by doubling the bin width and shifting the starting value of the exponential fit function.
+The systematic uncertainty associated with the procedure of fitting an exponential fit function to the cosmic background histogram is estimated by varying the histogram bin width and varying the lower bound of the fit range.
 The two contributions are combined in quadrature to yield a systematic uncertainty of 44\%.

 The uncertainty in the combined 2015--2018 integrated luminosity is 0.83\%~\cite{DAPR-2021-01}, obtained using the LUCID-2 detector~\cite{LUCID2} for the primary luminosity measurements, complemented by measurements using the inner detector and calorimeters.
 The uncertainty associated with the pileup weighting procedure was evaluated by applying alternate weight sets and found to increase with higher $c\tau$, while remaining sub-dominant.